bo-yang/bo-yang.github.io/_posts/2015-03-30-debug-kernel-space-memory-leak.md

 author: Bo Yang
 ---

+This is a general guide for detecting and debugging kernel space memory leak.
+Since the drivers and firmwares in real products vary a lot, this post cannot cover the specific issues.

 ### 1. Detect Memory Leak

 Memory leak can be detected by monitoring the free memory periodically.
 Command `free` can be used to show rough memory usage.
 A more detailed way to analyze memroy is `cat /proc/meminfo` and `cat /proc/slabinfo`. `/proc/meminfo` contains info about total memory, free memory, total highmem, free highmem, total lowmem, free lowmem and etc. Usually highmem is user-space memory, while lowmem is kernel-space memory.
 If free highmem(HighFree) or free lowmem(LowFree) is continuously decreasing, in most cases it means user space or kernel space memory leaking.